jeffhandley/QuickReactions/index.md

 While working through sample after sample for Node.js and React.js, I experienced a pattern that wasn't very helpful.
 Instead of truly starting from scratch, the samples kept walking through step-by-step of cloning a working solution.
 They'd start with "Step 1: paste this fully-working code into this file" and "Step 2: paste this fully-working code into this other file."
 I was having a hard time finding a breakdown of the concepts being applied.

 I wanted to learn by starting truly from scratch and building the app up in logical, incremental steps.
-This tutorial uses the following approach:
+This tutorial uses the following high-level approach:

 1. Create a Hello World web server in Node.js
 1. Use React's JSX syntax to define component content